colours and shapes

-The Primula will cause your heart to take a spring leap.
+The Primula will make your heart take a spring leap.
 Take a look at the bright green, sturdy leaves and lively flowers in pink, red, white, purple, lilac, yellow or blue.
-The Primula is also known as St. Peters Keys.
+The Primula is also known as St. Peter's keys.
 Have you heard of the legend behind this name?
-The guard of Heavens gates, St. Peter had a valuable bunch of gold keys.
+The guardian of heaven, St. Peter had a valuable bunch of gold keys.
 One day they slipped out of his hand and fell onto the earth.
-At the place where they fell, a striking plant grew with a bunch of golden yellow flowers.
-The name St. Peters Keys was born.
+Where they fell grew a striking plant grew with a bunch of golden yellow flowers.
+The name St. Peter's keys was born.